mirrorjs/mirror/docs/api.md

 // some where in your app, after loading above component and model,
 // call `render()` will "register" the async model and re-render your app.
 //
-// NOTE: the `load` function is NOT a real implementation, it's just psuedo code. load('ayncComponent.js').then(() => {
+// NOTE: the `load` function is NOT a real implementation, it's just pseudo code. load('ayncComponent.js').then(() => {
   mirror.render()
 })